Instant replay in Major League Baseball: 2013 Arizona Fall League testing

 Following the conclusion of the 2013 World Series, MLB announced it would test expanded instant replay as proposed for 2014 for a week's slate of games in the Arizona Fall League.
-During the second inning of the Tuesday, November 5 Solar Sox-Rafters game played at Talking Stick Resort Arena, first base umpire Sean Barber ruled batter C. J. Cron out at first base on a close play.
+During the second inning of the Tuesday, November 5 Solar Sox-Rafters game played at HoHoKam Stadium, first base umpire Sean Barber ruled batter C. J. Cron out at first base on a close play.
 Manager Bill Richardson approached plate umpire Hal Gibson to challenge the play, initiating the first video review conducted by off-field umpires and relayed via headset to the plate umpire; Barber's out call was upheld after the review.
 In total, four plays were reviewed during the debut game, with instant replay affirming the umpire's on-field call all four times.

 The first overturned call occurred during November 6's Rafters-Scorpions game when umpires used replay to reverse an out call on a stolen base attempt.
 The game also featured a rare multi-replay challenge, as video review upheld two umpiring calls in one play: batter Kyle Kubitza's touch of second base as well as his slide into third base ahead of a tag.

 In total, fifteen calls were challenged with three overturned upon instant replay review, resulting in a 20% overturn rate.